City Partners with nonprofit to help residents go solar

 The FREE solar co-op will allow homeowners and business owners in El Paso to collectively learn about solar energy and leverage their combined buying power to save money.
 Co-ops solicit competitive bids from installers, so the co-op can obtain a competitive price and top quality.

+Svarzbein believes that this will also help El Paso boost its economy while also making for a greener earth.

+“When it comes to solar energy the sky’s the limit for El Paso when were talking about solar energy were talking about and battery storage technology were talking about an industry that we can grow that bring jobs so that we can put El Paso on the map and we can also save and help our environment.”

 SUN will host several free information sessions to educate interested community members about solar energy and the co-op.
-Individuals interested in going solar can sign up for the co-op or one of the upcoming information sessions at the co-op web page: www.solarunitedneighbors.org/elpaso.
+Individuals interested in going solar can sign up for the co-op or one of the upcoming information sessions on the co-op web page.

 Online information meetings are planned for: